Actively Northwest Neighborhood: Seattle’s Queen Anne

 The Food Stop: Homegrown

-Once you’ve worked up an appetite, head over to the Queen Anne location of Homegrown, cited in national press as one of the best places to grab a sandwich in the nation.
+Once you’ve worked up an appetite, head over to the Queen Anne location of Homegrown.
 We love that life-long friends Ben Friedman and Brad Gillis started the restaurant in 2009 with a commitment to sustainable and healthy food from the very beginning.

 “It made no sense to us that so many people were committed to buying local and organic food at the grocery store and farmers market and then when they went out to eat, it seemed so easy to just throw those food ideals out the door,” says Friedman.

-They’ve held strong to their values since opening and now have a growing business with five locations across Seattle, along with catering services.
+They’ve held strong to their values since opening and now have a growing business with locations across the Sound and in the Bay Area, along with catering services.

 If you’re headed there for brunch, try the Bacon, Egg and Beechers.
 Ben considers it “hands down the best breakfast sandwich in the city.”
 For a healthier option, try the Chicken Pesto, made with organic chicken breast and fresh organic spinach.